Rethinking the Holidays: Traditions, Change Are on the Table

 “They were this gorgeous new art form,” she says.
 “People could share their sentiments even though they could not physically be there with their loved ones.”

-The key this year may be accepting that things needs to evolve -- and avoiding comparisons with celebrations from years past.
+The key this year may be accepting that things need to evolve — and avoiding comparisons with celebrations from years past.
 If you try to replicate past holidays exactly, it’s likely that this year’s will feel inferior, says Catherine Sanderson, professor of psychology at Amherst College.

-The key this year, Sanderson says, may be accepting that things needs to evolve -- and avoiding comparisons with celebrations from years past.
-If you try to replicate past holidays exactly, it’s likely that this year’s will feel inferior.

 But if we can embrace changes, we might really enjoy it.
 Liz Devitt’s Christmas celebration this year is a prime example.